 While drafting the job description, it is very easy to get swept up and try to make it elaborate and complex.
 However, all this ends up doing is confusing your candidates about what you’re looking for.
 The downside for you are scores of irrelevant applications that you will receive because your requirement is not coming forth.

 You might be tempted to oversell the position by highlighting the more glamorous aspects of the job and your company but avoid doing so.
-Keep it as simple and concise as possible, and make sure to only keep all the relevant inputs.
+Keep it as simple and concise as possible, and make sure only to keep all the relevant inputs.

 2. Underpreparing for the Evaluation Stage